 To avoid that, we have here some tips for you!
 It would be nice if you could consider them whenever you prepare for your next (surf-) trip, especially if the context of your travel destination is very unknown to you.

 - Inform yourself about the history of the place (country/region), about the political situation, the religion and the traditions and manners of the locals – the more time and interest you have, the more fascinating some of the details can be!

-- Read a book/novel from an author of the region/country, the best would be if the plot also takes place in the region you can take the most out of it.
+- Read a book/novel from an author of the region/country.
+If the plot also takes place in the region you can take the most out of it.

-- If you talk to people who were there already and they tell you about their experiences: don´t forget that individual cases do not represent everything/everyone – prejudices and stereotypes are often unconsciously generated by our minds
+- If you talk to people who were already at your destination and they tell you about their experiences: don´t forget that individual cases do not represent everything/everyone – prejudices and stereotypes are often unconsciously generated by our minds

 - Learn some basics of the local language and don´t be shy to use them on your trip